nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">

-:bulb: Tips and tricks for enhancing your experience using EduMate.
+:bulb: Tips and tricks to enhance your experience with EduMate

 </div>